 |Turnips with green tops.|

 Turnips roots can be grown during all the seasons in the temperate regions.
 However, its top greens can be at their best during winter.
-Warm climate would be detrimental since it affects the roots which turn woody and brittle, and leaves become deep-green and bitter in taste.
+A warm climate would be detrimental since it affects the roots, which turn woody and brittle, and leaves become deep-green and bitter in taste.
 The plant requires well-drained fertile soil.

-In order to reap turnip's tender greens, the crop should be planted closely, at 4 to 6 inches apart between the seedlings, to stunt their bulb (tuber) formation and direct their nutrition instead into top greens.
-It's young tender leaves should be harvested early when the plant reaches about 4-6 inches tall.
+In order to reap turnip's tender greens, the crop is planted closely at 4 to 6 inches apart between the seedlings in order to stunt their bulb (tuber) growth and direct their nutrition instead to store in top greens.
+Its young, tender leaves should be harvested early when the plant reaches about 4-6 inches tall.

-Turnip greens feature light green, broad leaves with long petiole rising directly from its root top.
-They have the taste similar to mustard greens but with less intense spicy flavor.
-Young tender greens indeed feature sweet flavor with a subtle taste of peppery note.
+Turnip greens feature light-green, broad leaves with long petiole, rising directly from atop its tuber.
+The greens feature a similar flavor as mustard greens but with a less intense spicy flavor.
+Young tender greens indeed feature a sweet flavor with a subtle taste of peppery note.

 Turnip tops carry more vitamins and minerals than that of the vegetable tuber itself.
-Besides, the leafy tops are very low in calories; carrying of just 32 calories per 100 g.
+Besides, the leafy tops are very low in calories; carrying just 32 calories per 100 g.

-Like kale and mustard greens, turnip tops are quite compact regarding nutrition profile of vitamins and minerals and health benefiting antioxidant properties.
+Like kale and mustard greens, turnip tops are quite compact regarding the nutrition profile of vitamins and minerals and health-benefiting antioxidant properties.

-Zeaxanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
-Thus, it helps prevent retinal detachment and offer protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in the elderly.
+Zeaxanthin, an important dietary carotenoid is selectively absorbed into the retinal macula lutea in the eyes where it thought to provide antioxidant and protective light-filtering functions.
+Thus, it helps prevent retinal detachment and offers protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in the elderly.

 Again, they are among the top vegetable sources for vitamin-K; 100 g provides 251 µg of this vitamin that is about 209% of recommended intake.
 Vitamin-K has a potential role in bone health by promoting osteoblastic (bone formation and strengthening) activity.
 Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has an established role in the treatment of patients who have Alzheimer's disease.